emcramer/medhacks2017/README.md

 # medhacks2017
-repo for MedHacks 2017 Project
+MedHacks 2017 project for streamlining the medication use process.

 ### Team Members:
 Alec, Eric, Ted, Tracy, and Jason